ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/aws-load-balancer-controller/introduction-to-aws-load-balancer-controller.md

 # Introduction to AWS Load Balancer Controller

-AWS Load Balancer Controller (LBC) is an Ingress controller to help manage AWS Elastic Load Balancers for a Kubernetes cluster.
+AWS Load Balancer Controller (LBC) is an Ingress controller to help manage AWS Elastic Load Balancers for a kubernetes cluster.

-The AWS Load Balancer Controller automates the creation and configuration of the load balancers, ensuring that they match the desired state specified in Kubernetes resources such as Services and Ingresses.
+The AWS Load Balancer Controller automates the creation and configuration of the load balancers, ensuring that they match the desired state specified in kubernetes resources such as Services and Ingresses.

 AWS Load Balancer Controller was formerly known as AWS ALB Ingress Controller.

 ## How Does AWS Load Balancer Controller Work?

 The following diagram details the AWS components the AWS Load Balancer Controller creates.
-It also demonstrates the route ingress traffic takes from the ALB to the Kubernetes cluster.
+It also demonstrates the route ingress traffic takes from the ALB to the kubernetes cluster.

 <p align="center">
     <img src="../../../../assets/eks-course-images/ingress/aws-load-balancer-controller-design.png" alt="AWS Load Balancer Controller Design" />